-At UWC Robert Bosch College, we offer at Higher Level only.
+At UWC Robert Bosch College, we offer History at Higher Level only.

-This option will focus on 20th-century Europe (particularly Germany) but within a global Context. while it will be largely concerned with political history, events and developments relating to economics, society, and culture will also be considered.
-Finally, this option (like the Asian) will take a comparative, thematic, and multi-perspective approach to the study of history.
+IB History will focus on 20th-century Europe (particularly Germany) but within a global Context.
+While it will be largely concerned with political history, events and developments relating to economics, society, and culture will also be considered.
+IB History takes a comparative, thematic, and multi-perspective approach to the study of history.